Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: Introduction

-Numerical solvers are often required to evaluate the distortions in signal power profiles caused by \gls*{isrs} and frequency-dependent attenuation, since exact closed-form expressions are known only for the special case of constant attenuation and a linear Raman gain profile, as derived by Christodoulides~\cite{christodoulides1996evolution} and Zirngibl~\cite{zirngibl1998analytical}.
+To estimate capacity losses due to \gls*{isrs}-induced distortions, pre-emphasis profiles, and \glspl*{nli}, accurate estimation of how signal powers evolve along the fiber is required.
+In wideband systems, numerical solvers are usually employed to evaluate distortions in signal power profiles caused by \gls*{isrs} and frequency-dependent attenuation, since exact closed-form solutions are known only for the special case of constant attenuation and a linear Raman gain profile, as derived by Christodoulides~\cite{christodoulides1996evolution} and Zirngibl~\cite{zirngibl1998analytical}.

 In this work, we provide an approximate closed-form solution for the signal power profiles accounting for the combined effects of \gls*{isrs} and frequency-dependent attenuation.
 Although an exact closed-form solution accounting for both \gls*{isrs} and frequency-dependent attenuation is not currently available in the literature, several approximate solutions have been proposed~\cite{poggiolini2018generalized,zefreh2020real,shevchenko2022maximizing,lasagni2023generalized}.
 In~\cite{poggiolini2018generalized,zefreh2020real}, a closed-form expression for the power profile evolution is derived to estimate \gls*{nli} levels.
 That approach relies on iteratively determining power profile coefficients, initially starting from a tentative answer in order to minimize a cost function.
 In~\cite{shevchenko2022maximizing}, the authors incorporate frequency-dependent attenuation into the signal power decay, while the \gls*{isrs}-induced gain or loss is computed from Zirngibl's solution.
 The work in~\cite{lasagni2023generalized} extends Zirngibl’s derivation to wider bandwidths by adopting a triangular approximation of the Raman gain profile.
 However, the derivation assumes a flat launch profile and constant attenuation, and the final expression replaces the constant attenuation with its frequency-dependent value.